LHerrmeyer/herrmeyer_logan_resume/docs/index.md

 - Data Science Major (Bachelor of Science program)
 - 3.8 GPA

-## Awards

-### Eagle Scout
-`July 2019`
-__Wildlife Science Center__

-- Led a large project to educate people about wildlife conservation and to raise food to feed animals.
-- Organized the project months in advance and gathered a team to run the project smoothly.

 ## Skills
 - Proficient in:
   - R with dyplr and ggplot